chengsoonong/acton/README.rst

 .. code:: bash

-    acton --data classification.txt --label col20 -o passive.pb --recommender RandomRecommender --predictor LogisticRegression
+    acton --data classification.txt --label col20 --feature col10 --feature col11 -o passive.pb --recommender RandomRecommender --predictor LogisticRegression

-This outputs all predictions for test data points selected randomly from the input data to :code:`passive.pb`, which can then be used to construct a plot.
+This command uses columns ``col10`` and ``col11`` as features, and ``col20`` as labels, a logistic regression predictor, and random recommendations.
+It outputs all predictions for test data points selected randomly from the input data to :code:`passive.pb`, which can then be used to construct a plot.
 To output an active learning curve using uncertainty sampling, change :code:`RandomRecommender` to :code:`UncertaintyRecommender`.

 To show the learning curve, use `acton.plot`: